BubbleTrouble14/BubbleTrouble14/README.md

 <h1 align="center">Hi 👋, I'm Ronald</h1>
-<h3 align="center">I love my programming as much as I like playing games.
-I also like tinkering alot in my free time with Adruinos and 3D printers.</h3>
+<h3 align="center">I love my programming as much as I like playing video games.
+I also like tinkering alot in my free time with microcontrollers and 3D printers.</h3>

+<h4 align="center">If you like my work, feel free to leave a small donation.</h4>

 ## Donate
 @BubbleTrouble14 wallet addresses: